Temper TantrumsSkip to the navigation

 Why do children have temper tantrums?

-to have temper tantrums if parents react too strongly to poor behavior or give in to the child's demands.
+As a parent, your behavior matters too.
+Your child is more likely to have temper tantrums if you react too strongly to poor behavior or give in to the child's demands.

 How can you deal with temper tantrums?